These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style. Here are our top choices.

 For more than a century, Seiko has manufactured quality and reliable watches that any practical consumer can own at an affordable price.

-The Flightmaster model is a pilot watch you can also wear as a dress watch, adding versatility to this elegant timepiece.
+The Flightmaster model is a pilot chronometer you can also wear as a dress watch, adding versatility to this elegant timepiece.

 However, one of its most significant benefits is its ability to calculate flight data such as fuel consumption and speed of the plane, provide arithmetic conversions, and a compass scale for flight orientation and navigation.